Peiliang/HistoML/Specification/Level1/Use_Cases/Automatic Diagnosing/Readme.md

 #### Example Output

-Below is an example output for "Automatic Subtyping.xml":
+Below is an example output of running the above code:

 > Diagnosis is Human Papillomavirus-Related Endocervical Adenocarcinoma
 >